Skip to main content

 What the Wine Program Adds

 The practical comparison here matters: at the €€ tier, Aquar'aile is not competing with the cellar depth you would find at a Troisgros or an Auberge de l'Ill.
-But for a Michelin Plate seafood restaurant in a port city, the wine offer is very likely serviceable and food-forward.
+But for a Michelin Plate seafood restaurant in a port city, the wine offer is likely to be serviceable and food-forward.
 If you want to stress-test the list, ask on booking whether the sommelier or staff can suggest a pairing for the seafood menu, the answer will tell you quickly how seriously they take the wine side of the meal.

 Ratings and Trust Signals